Lejla Njemčević: Career

 Lejla Njemčević grew up in Sarajevo, while very young she showed passion for sport and cycling.
 After intense searching for a mountain bike racing club she started training with Amar Njemčević, one of the best cycling and condition coaches in Bosnia and Herzegovina.
 After a few years of racing in national races, Tanović started her professional and international career in 2013.
 She signed a professional contract with Turkish cycling team Salcano Cappadocia in 2014.
 Lejla won three medals on Balkan championship races, in 2014 she was second in Macedonia and also winning second place in Greece in 2015.
 But in 2016 she won first gold medal in elite category for Bosnia and Herzegovina on Balkan championship in Montenegro.
-After that victory she became most successful mountain bike rider in history of Bosnia and Herzegovina.
+After that victory she became most successful mountain bike rider in the history of Bosnia and Herzegovina.
 After season 2015 and 2016 where she was riding for Salcano team from Turkey she signed for SMF Team from Greece for season 2017.
 In season 2017 Tanović defended her Balkan champion title in Nafpaktos (Greece), this was her second straight time that she won Balkan title in elite category.
 In 2018, Tanović defended her Balkan championship title at competition held in Romania After her third successful Balkan championship defence, she won her fourth consecutive Balkan championship in 2019 in Serbia.
 She was #1 on UCI MTB Cross-country ranking.